-In the post-war years, the Club placed the Cup in competition in 1956 for match-racing in yachts of the International One Design Class.
-Bert Darrell had the honor of being first to defend the Cup in this class and won it a total of six times.
+In the post-war years, racing in the custom designed 6-Metre boats declined in favour of the International One Design Class.
+Consequently, when the Club placed the Cup back in competition in 1951, it was for match racing in yachts of the International One Design Class.
+Bert Darrell had the honour of first defending the Cup in this class.